 I Know What I Should Be Doing…But?

 How often have you heard someone say, "I know what I should be doing, but I'm just not doing it"?
 As a nutrition coach, I often hear this as if it's as simple as flipping on a light switch.
-In reality, the gap between what you're doing and what you think you should be doing...
+The gap between what you're doing and what you think you should be doing can be...
 Continue Reading →

 If Your Why is Big Enough…